Aks-Dmv/Co-CurricularProjects/CustomMIPSProcessor/README.md

 # CustomMIPSProcessor
 This was a research project @ BITS.
+I am looking into open-sourcing the code shortly.

 ## The Specifications